 Wood is puzzling.
 We cut down trees, and they are officially dead.
-However, wood continues to absorb and release moisture vapor as if it was still alive.
-In that sense, wood is interactive with the air’s surrounding environmental conditions.
+However, wood continues to absorb and release moisture as if it were still alive.
+In that sense, wood is interactive with the surrounding environmental conditions.

-Wood manufacturing is a great education in moisture content (MC) management.
-From the forest floor through to the processing plant, professionals carefully monitor changes in the woods MC.
-In fact, lumber drying mills must control the dry kilns relative humidity (RH) and temperature among other variables, must be carefully controlled to provide quality lumber at correct MC to wood products manufacturers and hobbyist woodworkers.
+With rare exception, MC management is critical to wood products manufacturing and woodworking.
+For wood products or lumber producers, quality control personnel carefully monitor the wood’s MC.
+For kiln drying of lumber, the dry kilns’ relative humidity (RH) and temperature among other variables, must be carefully controlled to provide quality lumber at correct MC to wood products manufacturers and hobbyist woodworkers.
 The MC mandate reaches all the way to your building supply dealer.
-The good ones understand how local weather, wood species and processing all affect the quality of the product you purchase for your wood project.
+The need to have a good understanding of how local weather, wood species, and processing all affect the quality of the product you purchase for your wood project.
 Good wood is only as good as its moisture maintenance.

 MC for Hobbyists

-Successful wood projects depend on a hobbyist’s understanding of MC: the percentage of water vapor held within the wood, relative to the total weight of the wood.
-As you saw, plane, sand and assemble wood, its MC levels change according to the RH and temperature of the air surrounding it.
+Successful wood projects depend on a hobbyist’s understanding of MC: the percentage of moisture held within the wood, relative to the total weight of the wood.
+As you saw, plane, sand, and assemble wood, its MC levels change according to the RH and temperature of the air surrounding it.
 This is the basic concept of Equilibrium Moisture Content (EMC).
-When RH rises, the EMC will increase, and if the wood is at a lower EMC than the air, the wood will expand as it absorbs water vapors from the air.
+When RH rises, the EMC will increase, and if the wood is at a lower EMC than the air, the wood will expand as it absorbs moisture from the air.
 When RH falls, the EMC will decrease, and if the wood is at a higher EMC than the air, the wood will shrink as it gives up moisture to the air to acclimate to the lower EMC.

-Wood moisture control is simple math.
-Let’s say your indoor RH level is 45% with the temperature at 70 degrees F. Let’s say your purchased wood stands at a healthy MC of 8.5%.
+Here is a typical EMC example: Let’s say your indoor RH level is 45% with the temperature at 70 degrees F. Let’s say your purchased wood stands at a healthy MC of 8.5%.
 If your RH increases from 45 to 50%, your wood MC rises from 8.5% to 9.2%.
 If your RH decreases from 45% to 40%, your wood’s MC falls from 8.5% to 7.7%.

 The MC of the wood can easily complicate your project.
 “It’s a little muggy out today…” causes enough change in MC to make your wood harder to cut, glue, machine and finish.
 That’s because MC literally can change wood’s dimensions; even one odd-sized piece (altered by changes due to MC) can ruin the rest of your wood project.